1Mill/notes/books/an-elegant-puzzle.md

       5. Decision making principles
       6. What next and when it will be done
       7. Return to explicit ask
-* In time maangement, always prioritize long term success
+* In time mangement, always prioritize long term success
-* Focus on building a learning community with peers
+* **Focus on building a learning community with peers**
   * Be a facilitator not lecturer
   * Short presentations with long discussions
   * Break out groups vs large groups